tempelaar-team/qclab-dev/README.md

 # pyMQC
 Python code for mixed quantum-classical dynamics.
+This code is formulated in terms of complex-valued classical coordinates enabling the dynamics to be carried out in arbitrary representations for both the quantum and classical subsystems.
 ## Running pyMQC on a personal (non cluster/HPC) machine
 To start a ray cluster install ray and in terminal run ray start --head